Meet Our Students

 Lenka Hellerova, MS, BSN, AE-C is a pediatric emergency room nurse and a former Academic-Practice Research fellow (2018-2020) through CUSON and NYP.
 Her research interests include adolescent mental and behavioral health, and disparities in healthcare access among minoritized urban populations.

-Faculty Mentors: Jean-Marie Bruzzese, PhD and Arlene Smaldone, PhD, CPNP-PC, FAAN
+Faculty Mentors: Jean-Marie Bruzzese, PhD & Arlene Smaldone, PhD, CPNP-PC, FAAN

 • Brianna Lin, BSN, RN